History In Ink® Historical Autographs

 Some would say that such a price is fair if a buyer is willing to pay it.
 I have a different view.
 Since my clients look to me for knowledge, advice, and effort, I have a responsibility to treat them in a way that creates and reinforces trust.
 Lasting relationships, and indeed friendships, rest on candor and fairnessThe collector whom I might be tempted to overcharge today will assuredly never be a client who asks my help to build a collection tomorrow.
 Hence I cannot be a mere purveyor of paper—and professionalism, with all that the term implies, cannot be a mere shibboleth.

-Hidden Treasures.
+Hidden treasures.

 November 6, 2009